costas778/JavaSpringBootGCP/README.md

 Sets up a directory for building Docker images for the applications.

 **Usage**
-Pre-requisites:
-AWS CLI configured with access credentials.
-Terraform installed.
-Proper permissions to create AWS resources.
+Pre-requisites (use the commands below to check if you have anything missing) AWS CLI configured with access credentials: aws --version IE generate both Access and Secret Key on AWS IAM
+Kubernetes: kubectl version --client
+Terraform: terraform version